-Euclid Creek was in 100% exceedance of the recreational water quality criteria for 14 of the past 15 years.
+Euclid Creek was in 100% exceedance of the recreational water quality criteria for 14 of the past 16 years.
 A one-way ANOVA was conducted to compare the annual differences of E. coli densities at Euclid Creek.
-The analysis determined there was not a significant difference in annual E. coli densities from 2013 through 2023 (F (10, 1420) = 0.993, p = 0.447).
-E. coli densities did not vary significantly in 2023 from previous years, even with the Euclid Creek Storage Tunnel coming on-line in 2021 (Figure 13).
+The analysis determined there was not a significant difference in annual E. coli densities from 2013 through 2024 (F (11, 1548) = 1.195, p = 0.285).
+E. coli densities did not vary significantly in 2024 from previous years, even with the Euclid Creek Storage Tunnel coming on-line in 2021 (Figure 14).
 The Euclid Creek Storage Tunnel (ECT), a CSO storage tunnel designed to capture CSO discharges, was brought partially online in July 2018, and has been fully operational since the 2021 recreational season.
-As a result of this, the ECT captured 816.3 million gallons of mixed sewage and stormwater between May 1 and October 31 from 2020-2023.
+As a result of this, the ECT has captured approximately 956.3 million gallons of mixed sewage and stormwater between May 1 and October 31 from 2020-2024.
+While CSO control may have had some minor impact on E. coli densities during wet-weather conditions and high stream flow, the major causes of recreational use criteria impairment to Euclid Creek remain unaddressed.

-Figure 13.
-Comparison of Euclid Creek E. coli Densities from 2013-2023
+Figure 14.
+Comparison of Euclid Creek E. coli Densities from 2013-2024

-Findings from the NEORSD and USGS nearshore water current and bacteriological transport studies (USGS, 2013 and 2022), and the Euclid Creek Bacteriological Study 2019-2021 (NEORSD, 2022) have demonstrated that the discharge of Euclid Creek flows towards Euclid and Villa Angela Beaches and therefore directly impacting the beach water quality.
+Findings from the USGS study, Circulation, Mixing, and Transport in Nearshore Lake Erie in the Vicinity of Villa Angela Beach and Euclid Creek NEORSD (USGS, 2013 and 2022) and the Euclid Creek Bacteriological Study 2019-2021 by NEORSD (NEORSD, 2022) have demonstrated that Euclid Creek discharge flows towards Euclid and Villa Angela Beaches and therefore directly impacts the water quality at the beaches.
+The lack of water quality improvements at Euclid Creek is associated with E. coli being introduced upstream of CSO-239 and the NEORSD service area.
+Between 2019 and 2021, a study was conducted to evaluate the presence of E. coli in Euclid Creek.
+The study utilized microbial source tracking to demonstrate that human sewage contamination was present throughout the entirety of the Euclid Creek watershed including reaches upstream of both NEORSD and City of Euclid CSOs (NEORSD, 2022).
+This human sewage contamination increased significantly during wet-weather events and was as elevated upstream of CSOs as it was downstream.
+E. coli loading calculations performed in the 2019-2021 study demonstrated that, while removal of CSO discharges eliminated a small volume (~3% of Euclid Creek's total discharge volume) of highly contaminated flow, the remaining 97% of the Euclid Creek flow was still highly contaminated from upstream sources.
 The elevated E. coli densities present within Euclid Creek are most likely due to a combination of sanitary sewage contamination from illicit discharges and infiltration from common trench sewers (Zgnilec, 2016), as well as CSOs from points outside of the NEORSD service area and contamination from fecal matter from companion animals or wildlife from the surrounding urban community.